-Whilst we do not stipulate any particular academic qualifications, you will need all of the below qualities to become a successful Celebrant.
+Whilst we do not stipulate any particular academic qualifications, you will need all the below qualities to become a successful Celebrant.

 It is important to build a good working relationship with funeral directors, crematorium staff, and others.
-The ability to develop and maintain a good reputation in the local community and with other organisation within the Funeral Industry will enable you to build a reputable business.
+The ability to develop and maintain a good reputation in the local community and with other organisations within the Funeral Industry will enable you to build a reputable business.

 There is no upper age limit for those wishing to train for this work.